johnliu55-msft/mongodb-kubernetes-operator/docs/deploy-configure.md

 ## Deploy a Replica Set

-**Warning:** When you delete MongoDB resources, persistent volumes remain to help ensure that no unintended data loss occurs.
-If you create a new MongoDB resource with the same name and persistent volumes, the pre-existing data might cause issues if the new MongoDB resources have a different topology than the previous ones.
+**Warning:** When you delete ContosoDB Instance resources, persistent volumes remain to help ensure that no unintended data loss occurs.
+If you create a new ContosoDB resource with the same name and persistent volumes, the pre-existing data might cause issues if the new ContosoDB Instance have a different topology than the previous ones.

 To deploy your first replica set:

-1. Replace `<your-password-here>` in [config/samples/mongodb.com_v1_mongodbcommunity_cr.yaml](../config/samples/mongodb.com_v1_mongodbcommunity_cr.yaml) to the password you wish to use.
+1. Replace `<your-password-here>` in [config/samples/contosodb.com_v1_contosodbcommunity_cr.yaml](../config/samples/mongodb.com_v1_mongodbcommunity_cr.yaml) to the password you wish to use.
 2. Invoke the following `kubectl` command:
    ```
-   kubectl apply -f config/samples/mongodb.com_v1_mongodbcommunity_cr.yaml --namespace <my-namespace>
+   kubectl apply -f config/samples/contosodb.com_v1_contosodbcommunity_cr.yaml --namespace <my-namespace>
    ```
-3. Verify that the MongoDBCommunity resource deployed:
+3. Verify that the ContosoDB Community resource deployed:
    ```
-   kubectl get mongodbcommunity --namespace <my-namespace>
+   kubectl get contosodbcommunity --namespace <my-namespace>
    ```

 4. The Community Kubernetes Operator creates secrets that contains users' connection strings and credentials.